kjfraser/1800_202310_BBY23/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is Kade, Github scares me, but it seems useful
 * My name is Conrad.
-I am finally ready to git going
+I am finally ready to git going.
 * My name is Emily and I am in CST.

 ## 3. Technologies and Resources Used